-In order to implement UP technology locally, Graham has spent five years extensively researching and testing the technology.
+In order to implement UP technology locally, Graham has spent ten years extensively researching fatigue life improvement and testing the different methods.
 His research has put him in contact with one of the original Russian developers, who he is still talking with today.
 He has undertaken training in the US and brought US and European experts to Australia to learn their techniques.
 Of the extensive technology trials he has undertaken he says “we’ve had a number of different cases where items were in a high fatiguing environment, they were lasting about 12 weeks.
-Through this treatment we pushed it out to 24 weeks, then out to 36.
+Through this treatment, we pushed it out to 24 weeks, then out to 36.
 We’ve got proven examples, not just theory, that this technology works.”

-While there are limited suppliers of UP technology in Australia, Technoweld has a distinct competitive advantage, with their intimate knowledge of the technology placing them at the cutting edge.
+While there are limited suppliers of UP technology in Australia, Technoweld has a distinct competitive advantage, with their intimate welding knowledge and understanding of the technology, it places them at the cutting edge.
 Learn more about how Technoweld implements Ultrasonic Peening here.
 As a training provider, their welders are trained to ensure they understand and can apply the welding methods to meet the stringent requirements of Australian standard AS 1554 part 5 – Welding of steel structures subject to high levels of fatigue loading.
 Graham is one of the few individuals that has achieved inspection qualifications by all the major welding institutes around the world.

 “We can offer the whole solution.
 Offering the treatment itself is only one part of it.
 You have to provide the best possible starting point, otherwise you won’t end up with the best possible finishing point.
 You have to control how the weld is done prior to treatment.
 UP can be applied to get double the performance improvement, but at Technoweld, we start at a point that is already four times the performance improvement prior to treatment by ensuring that the weld is done correctly.
 Then we can double that four times improvement to eight times improvement and that is our real value add,” he says.